Travel Dates: mid-June to mid-July 2020

 Spend three weeks this summer in Crete and gain hands-on experience in excavation, recovery and study of the human skeletal remains at the burial ground of Orthi Petra.
 For over 20 years, Adelphi professors Anagnostis and Argiro Agelarakis have offered students special access to this ancient site, which in 2009 was distinguished as one of Archaeology’s Top 10 Global Discoveries.
 This course is open to all majors and to students from other institutions.

 For the duration of the program, students are based in Eleutherna, an agricultural and shepherding community, and immersed in the study of human ecology (i.e. traditional sheep shearing events) and anthropology of food (i.e. cheese-making, the study of local plants for culinary and medicinal purposes), experiencing both village and city life.
 Excursions include guided tours to the Caves of Zeus and the Minoan sites of Knossos and Monastiraki.
-Students will have the opportunity to work at the new Eleutherna Archaeological Museum on the Late Minoan IIIC Warrior’s Burial of Krousanas site.
-Guest lecturers include two world-renowned experts: Dr. N. Stampolidis, Director of the Museum of Cycladic Art, and Dr. A. Kanta, Director of Antiquities Emerita, Herakleion, Crete.
+Students will have the opportunity to work at the Iron Age burial ground of Orthi Petra in Eleutherna, and at the new Eleutherna Archaeological Museum with the unique Neolithic Aposelemis human skeletal collection.
+Collaborators and guest lecturers include two world-renowned experts: Dr. N. Stampolidis, Director of the Museum of Cycladic Art, and Dr. A. Kanta, Director of Antiquities Emerita, Herakleion, Crete.

 Workdays are spent at the site or field lab, with breaks for coffee, then lunch followed by siesta.
-Students spend afternoons sorting artifacts with other students and scholars, mainly from Europe, or working on archaeological illustration before dinner.
+Students spend afternoons sorting artifacts with other students and scholars, mainly from Europe, working on archaeological illustration before dinner, or visiting the town of Rethymnon.
 Meals are well-balanced and made with local produce (vegetarian options available).

 Anagnostis Agelarakis, Professor, Department of Anthropology, firstname.lastname@example.org